 1. 3DFitBud 3D Pedometer

-3D Active and FitBud may not be household names (yet) but their 3D Pedometer gets our vote as ‘best in show’.
-It’s super easy to use and can be put into service right out of the box.
-It provides a large, clear readout that older folks won’t strain to read and the step counter is as accurate as any you’ll find on more expensive devices.
+3D Active and FitBud may not be household names (yet), but their 3D Pedometer is super easy to use right out of the box.
+It provides a large, clear readout that older folks won’t strain to read, and the step counter is as accurate as those you’ll find on more expensive devices.

 What we like: We like how compact the FitBud is.
 How light and easy to sling it is.
-We appreciate the accuracy, the clarity of the readout and that it comes with a battery installed.
-And we really appreciate that, unlike fitness trackers with integrated pedometers, it’s ready to go right out of the box.
+We appreciate the accuracy, the clarity of the readout, and that it comes with a battery installed.
+It’s also ready to go right out of the box.

 Flaws: It’s pretty easy to mistakenly hit the reset button.
-If you do you’ll have to start over again so be careful when handling the device.
+If you do, you’ll have to start over.
+So be careful when handling the device.

 2. Realalt 3DTriSport Walking 3D Pedometer

-The Realalt 3D TriSport is another ultra-simple, highly accurate pedometer that provides a nice large display and doesn’t require a complicated setup process.
+The Realalt 3D TriSport provides a large display and doesn’t require a complicated setup process.
 You can wear it clipped to your belt or slung around your neck via the included lanyard.
-It’s also versatile and can be used just to count steps or to also measure distance walked and calories burned.
+It’s also versatile and can be used just to count steps or to measure distance walked and calories burned.

 What we like: We like the dedicated simplicity of this device.
-Setup is fast and easy and there are no wireless connections to worry about.
-We also like that it’s light and can easily be slung around the neck via the lanyard.
-It’s also available in various different colors.
+We also like that it’s light and easy to sling around the neck via the lanyard.
+It’s also available in a variety of different colors.

 Flaws: About the only obvious flaw is that the belt clip seems like something of an afterthought.
-Doesn’t attach very firmly.
-Better off slinging it around the neck.
+So, you’re better off slinging it around the neck.

 3. Omron HJ-112 Digital Pocket Pedometer